ga-wdi-lessons/cs-algorithms/README.md

 ### Bonus: Tower of Hanoi (20 minutes, 2:30)

-Form groups of 3 and visit [this site](https://www.mathsisfun.com/games/towerofhanoi.html).
+Form groups of three and visit [this site](https://www.mathsisfun.com/games/towerofhanoi.html).

-Create an algorithm in english for solving the problem.
-And think about the following questions...
+Create an algorithm in english for solving the problem: given `n` disks, what is the minimum number moves it takes to solve the puzzle.
+While doing so, think about the following questions...

 1. What is the complexity of your algorithm?
 1. What is the smallest number of moves required to solve the problem with 3 disks?